edr3x/edr3x/README.md

 ##  Hello There! 👋

-I am Anuj, a Computer Science student and a self-taught Backend Developer based on Kathmandu, Nepal.
+I am Anuj, a Computer Science student and a self-taught Backend Developer based on Kathmandu, Nepal

-I am currently seeking good opportunities for working on microservices and k8s.
+I am currently seeking good opportunities for working on Backend Web Development

 ## ⚙️ Thinks I can do